qbrilliance/qristal-core/docs/README.md

 These reStructuredText files might use Sphinx directives to include Markdown documents or place the Doxygen (C++)/autodoc (Python) auto-generated API documentations (e.g., for a particular class or file, etc.)

-- `static`: where we put things like css stylesheets, logo icons, custom javascript files, etc.
+- `static`: where we put things like css stylesheets, logo icons, images/pictures, custom javascript files, etc.

+**IMPORTANT**

+If static images/figures to be embedded in markdown files, they need to be placed in the `static` directory rather than within the `md` directory.
+The reason is that `docutils`' `include` directive will basically embed the markdown content into the reStructuredText document, hence any links to external resources need to be consistent between markdown and reStructuredText documents.

+## Output

 Build artifacts are saved to the project build folder, i.e., `${CMAKE_BINARY_DIR}/docs`.